 The belt tensioner assembly is used on the pivot roll drive to keep the belt tensioned when the pivot roll is opened.
 Under normal operating conditions when the rolls are closed and the mill is in operation the belt tension is set by adjustment of the position of the motor base from the pivot roll.
-As the pivot roll in the mill is opened it moves toward the motor it would normally create slack in the belt.
-The belt tensioner assembly sheave maintains proper belt tension by moving down against the belt as the roll is opened, pressing against the belt and taking up this slack.
-The position of the belt tension of the belt tension experiment.
+As the pivot roll in the mill is opened it moves toward the motor and would normally create slack in the belt.
+The belt tensioner assembly maintains proper belt tension by moving the sheave down against the belt as the roll is opened, pressing against the belt and taking up this slack.
+The position of the belt tension assembly is pre-set from the factory.
 With the rolls closed the belt tensioner wheel should be as close as possible to the belt without turning.
 Adjustment of the turnbuckle arm us used to set this distance.